Swizec/react-d3js-ebook/README.md

 # react-d3js-ebook
-This is a baby project, things will show up soon.
+This is a mini-project, things will show up soon as good things take sometime.